-The telecommunications sector in Ecuador is relatively concentrated in the hands of a few dominant operators.
-The fixed services have experienced little competition thus far, with the State-owned incumbent retaining the majority of the market share.
+The telecommunication sector in Ecuador is relatively concentrated in the hands of a few dominant operators.
+The fixed services have experienced little competition thus far, with the State-owned incumbent retaining the majority of market share.
 Mobile services are under a more competitive environment, but remain limited to a few market players.

 Mobile services: Mobile services are mainly provided by the operators Conecel and Otecel.
-The operator Corporación Nacional de Telecomunicaciones (CNT) is a distant third market competitor with a very low market share.
+The operator Corporación Nacional de Telecomunicaciones (CNT E.P.) is a distant third market competitor with a very low market share.
 Prepaid services are still the main type of subscription, but the postpaid format is quickly gaining ground as the population becomes more interested in accessing the Internet.
 The number of subscriptions that include both voice and Internet services surpassed those of voice-only in the beginning of 2017.
-Mobile-broadband is widely accessible in the form of 3G technology; LTE is becoming increasingly available as the operators invest in extending their networks.173
+Mobile-broadband is widely accessible in the form of 3G technology; LTE is becoming increasingly available as the operators invest in extending their networks.170

-Fixed services: Fixed services provision are largely dominated by CNT, the State-owned operator, which retains more than 55 per cent of the fixed-broadband subscriptions, with a variety of other smaller operators sharing the rest of the market.
-Despite the low penetration levels, demand for fixed-broadband has increased steadily over recent years, with the infrastructure development reaching all states by end of 2016.
-More than half of the connections are provided through copper, with cable modem representing 13 per cent and fibre optic at 9 per cent.
+Fixed services: Fixed services provision is largely dominated by CNT, the State-owned operator, which retains more than 53.49 per cent of the fixed-broadband subscriptions, with a variety of other smaller operators sharing the rest of the market.
+Despite the low penetration levels, demand for fixed-broadband has increased steadily over recent years, with the infrastructure development reaching all states by the end of 2017.
+More than half of the connections are provided through copper, with cable modem representing 19.58 per cent and optical fibre at 14.74 per cent by 2017.
 The fixed-broadband market is expected to grow rapidly in the coming years.

-Government policy: The body responsible for sector regulation in Ecuador is Agencia de Regulación y Control de las Telecomunicaciones (ARCOTEL).
-The entity responsible for Government policy in telecommunications is Ministerio de Telecomunicaciones y Sociedad de la Información (MINTEL), which actively engages in expanding the services availability and the development of the ICT sector through a variety of programmes.
+Government policy: The body responsible for sector regulation in Ecuador is Agencia de Regulación y Control de las Telecomunicaciones.
+The entity responsible for Government policy in telecommunications is Ministerio de Telecomunicaciones y de la Sociedad de la Información, which actively engages in expanding services availability and development of the ICT sector through a variety of programmes.
 The Government recently launched the Plan Nacional de Telecomunicaciones y Tecnologías de Información y Comunicación 2016-2021, which